 Frequency is usually between 5 and 10 minutes, but can be up to 30 minutes at weekends and on marginal routes.

-If a bus route number is diagonally crossed out, it means that the bus does not run its entire route.
+If the number of a bus route is diagonally crossed out, it means that the bus does not run its entire route.

 The ratp.fr/plan-bus website does show a map of bus routes in the city centre, but only high frequency routes (4-7 minutes) are plotted and many other useful routes are missing.